neil90/neil90.github.io/README.md

-#Website
+# Simple Website

-Simple blog website for my content using Pixyll jekyll template
+Simple website for blogging using jekyll template pixyll